 Testing for Pernicious Anaemia

 Nearly 22% had to wait 2 years, 19% for 5 years and 4% for 10 years.
 Regrettably, 14% of individuals experienced symptoms for more than 10 years before arriving at their diagnosis1.
 For many years we have wanted to know why many of our members had to wait so long for an accurate and quick diagnosis.
-And it is only recently that research papers have been published that show that one of the reasons is because the current tests used to diagnose Vitamin B12 Deficiency in general and whether that deficiency is caused by Pernicious Anaemia are seriously flawed.
+And it is only recently that research papers have been published that show that one of the reasons is because the current tests used to diagnose vitamin B12 deficiency in general and whether that deficiency is caused by Pernicious Anaemia are seriously flawed.

 Tests to determine patient’s B12 status